-To incur expenditure which is necessary to carry out any repair, replacement or other work or essential project which is of such extreme urgency that it must be done at once, whether or not there is any budgetary provision for the expenditure, subject to a limit of £1000 per transaction, having consulted the Chairman or Vice Chairman.
+To incur expenditure which is necessary to carry out any repair, replacement or other work or essential project which is of such extreme urgency that it must be done at once, whether or not there is any budgetary provision for the expenditure, subject to a limit of £750 per transaction, having consulted the Chairman or Vice Chairman.
 Any such expenditure to be reported to the Council at the next full meeting.

-To take any action regarding minor repairs or purchases up to a cost of £500.00 per transaction.
+To take any action regarding minor repairs or purchases up to a cost of £500.00 per transaction following consultation with all Councillors of the Parish Council and approval by a minimum of four Councillors.
+Consultation may be by email or by telephone.
 Any such expenditure to be reported to the Council at the next full meeting.

 Planning Matters:

+If a planning application is received that requires the Parish Council to submit its comments prior to the date of the next Parish Council meeting: -

-Planning applications will be received by the Clerk and a response determined by the Clerk following consultation with a minimum of two councillors of the Parish Council.
+To authorise the Clerk to consult with all councillors of the Parish Council.
 Consultation may be by email or by telephone.

-The Parish Council delegate authority to the Clerk to request any application be referred to Basingstoke & Deane Borough Council Planning Committee for decision.
+If a minimum of four Councillors object to a particular planning application, the Parish Council delegate authority to the Clerk to draft a response detailing the objections and submit a response on behalf of the Parish Council to Basingstoke & Deane Borough Council Planning Committee for consideration.
+Further directions may be given by the Council to the Clerk to respond to additional correspondence or enquiries received from Basingstoke & Deane Borough Council Planning Department and/or the Planning Committee.

 Delegation Limitations, Record keeping & Reporting: